 Have connected speakers become the new home radio and music receiver?
 What are the key trends for advertisers and publishers?

 Science fiction fans will remember HAL, the virtual assistant – humanised and self-aware – from the film “2001: A Space Odyssey”.
-While reality has not yet caught up with fiction, recent advances in smart speakers and personal assistants are already enabling practical interaction and facilitating the delivery of digital audio content into homes where radios are becoming increasingly rare.
+While reality has not yet caught up with fiction, recent advances in smart speakers and personal assistants are already enabling practical interaction and facilitating the delivery of digital audio content into homes, where radios are becoming increasingly rare.

 The importance of the price factor

 Price seems to still be the key factor in the decision to purchase a connected speaker.
-79% of smart speaker owners then say they are satisfied with their device.
+79% of smart speaker owners say they are satisfied with their device.
 59% rate their experience with smart speakers as “excellent”.

-Decyphering: consumers find the technology useful in many aspects of their daily lives.
+In other words, consumers find the technology useful in many aspects of their daily lives.
 Products such as Google Home answer questions correctly in 94% of cases, while the HomePod (Apple) is successful in 85% of cases.

 Who are the stakeholders in voice activation?

-According to the latest study (Q3 2019) by Strategy Analytics, Amazon still largely dominates the voice-activated speaker market, with 30%, ahead of Google (17%), Baidu (12.2%), Alibaba (11.2%), Xiaomi (9.6%) and Apple (5.1)%.
-Manufacturers, often technology-independent, including Harman Kardon/JBL, Sonos, Bluesound, Bose and Sony, together represent 14.9%.
+According to the latest study (Q3 2021) by Strategy Analytics, Amazon dominates the voice-activated speaker market with 28.6%, ahead of Google (16.7%), Apple (11.3%) and Baidu (11%).

 Where is the connected speaker?